Entomologist Keeps Base Pest Free

-It's a big job, but one man does.
-The base entomologist goes out every day, keeping rodents out of tent city and birds off the flightline.
+It's a big job, but one man does it.
+The base entomologist is charged with making sure that dangerous animals stay off the flightline and out of the housing areas.

 |Date Taken: